A continuation of: The Fog of Certainty: Liam Lynch and the Start of the Civil War, 1922 (Part III)

 Had we to fight in Limerick, our forces that are in Limerick would not only be held there for at least 10 days, but we wouldn’t be in a position to re-inforce Wexford-New Ross Area nor could we hope to attack Thurles.
 The most we could do would be to harass Kilkenny.

 Instead, the truce between him and O’Hannigan, and the talks with Brennan, allowed Lynch to hold down what he believed were 3,000 of the enemy with a comparatively small force of his own.
-“I expect we will control from the Shannon to Carlow,” he concluded airily, oblivious to how the Free Staters were performing the exact same delaying action on him.
+“I expect we will control from the Shannon to Carlow,” he concluded airily to Deasy, oblivious to how the Free Staters were performing the exact same delaying action on him.

 Despite the opposition he faced, or believed he did, Lynch displayed nothing but self-confidence during the talks.
 As Brennan remembered: “His whole case was that we hadn’t the remotest chance of winning now and, as nothing could be gained by further bloodshed, could we not agree to stop it.”